Healy Eats Real

 Hypothyroidism Hair Loss is Reversible!

 Thinning hair can be quite scary and is often a good sign of other things going wrong within the body.
 Working with an integrative doctor who will help you to find the root cause of your hair loss is the key to getting your hair back to healthy.
-As far as nutrition is considered, ditch the inflammation-causing foods and use supplements to optimize absorption of key nutrients that are needed for healthy hair to grow.
+As far as nutrition is concerned, ditch the inflammation-causing foods and use supplements to optimize the absorption of key nutrients that are needed for healthy hair to grow.

 You will reap the benefits of healthy hair in no time!